dherrendoerfer/TOI_Firmware/README.md

 The firmware is curently made for the Arduino MEGA board, with the ESP8266 connected to the Serial1 port (I/O 18,19).
+To compile and build this, the Arduino 1.0.6 IDE (or higher version) is required.

 Usage:
 ------